 There is no additional heat added to the compacted coffee granules, so they are running at room temperature.
 The pressure in the lines is under vacuum to pull the coffee through, and the air pressure used to close the valves is regulated at 3 BAR.
-The valves (controlled on an ASI solenoid block) are normally open (air off), and one valve goes through around 325 cycles per hour, with the second valve completing around 160 cycles.
+The valves for coffee granules (controlled on an ASI solenoid block) are normally open (air off), and one valve goes through around 325 cycles per hour, with the second valve completing around 160 cycles.

 The Solution to user error